 Sacred Heart University

 Sacred Heart University is a private coeducational university—and the largest Catholic university in New England—located in Fairfield, Connecticut.
-With a total enrollment of 8,958 undergraduate and graduate students, the University offers students from all 50 states and 40 countries a 14:1 student-faculty ratio.
-Students benefit from the Center for Healthcare Education and numerous clinical experiences across the University’s health and sciences programs, which include a Bachelor of Science in Athletic Training, Exercise Science, and Nursing; a Master of Science in Occupational Therapy; a Doctor of Physical Therapy; and more.
+With a total enrollment of more than 9,000 undergraduate and graduate students, the University offers students from all 50 states and 40 countries a 14:1 student-faculty ratio.
+Students benefit from the Center for Healthcare Education and numerous clinical experiences across the University's health and sciences programs, which include a Bachelor of Science in Athletic Training, Exercise Science, and Nursing; a Master of Science in Occupational Therapy; a Doctor of Physical Therapy; and more.

 University of Connecticut

 The University of Connecticut is a comprehensive public university in Storrs, Connecticut—only 30 miles from Hartford.
 With a total undergraduate enrollment of 19,133, the University offers a 16:1 student-faculty ratio across its 10 undergraduate schools and colleges.
 UConn offers majors in Allied Health, Exercise Science, Dental Medicine, Medicine, Nursing, Nutritional Science, and more, as well as an Office of Undergraduate Research for health science research opportunities that enhance the educational experience.

 The University of New Hampshire is a comprehensive public university in Durham, New Hampshire—50 miles north of Boston.
 With 14,784 students, the University offers a 17:1 student-faculty ratio across five colleges.
 UNH has a 100% pass rate for Medical Laboratory Science majors taking the American Society for Clinical Pathology boards and for Nursing majors taking the NCLEX exam, with students going on to become dentists, diagnostic product developers, genetic counselors, health care administrators, medical laboratory technicians, nurses, and more.

 Wentworth Institute of Technology